redss/NUnit.CompareNetObjects/readme.md

-﻿# Compare .NET Objects for NUnit
+# Compare .NET Objects for NUnit

-_This library is work in progress._
+_This library is discontinued.
+If you're looking for an alternative, I recommend checking out [Fluent Assertions](https://github.com/fluentassertions/fluentassertions)_

 Hassle-free deep object comparison assertions for NUnit.